ButchBytes-sec/ButchBytes-sec/Cybersecurity Labs/SOC Lab 1.md

 <h3>Let us Be Bad Again Now with Detections</h3>

 1. Return to your Sliver server console, back into your C2 session, and rerun our same `procdump` command from the beginning of this post
-    - If at some point your C2 session dies, just relaunch your malware with the steps in Part 2
 2. After rerunning the `procdump` command, go to the “Detections” tab on the LimaCharlie main left-side menu.
     a.
 If you are still in the context of your sensor, click “Back to Sensors” at the top of the menu, then you will see the “Detections” option.
     ![049](https://github.com/ButchBytes-sec/ButchBytes-sec/assets/78964580/4c02b929-bde3-4646-adaf-f25ad2489e66)